 M25 Medicine 830 Dermatology

 The aim of this elective is to provide a guide for students so they are able to appreciate dermatology within the broader perspectives of medicine and biology.
 Emphasis will be placed on the dermatologic variations encountered in a normal physical examination of the skin, the identification of common skin diseases, dermatologic clues to systemic disease, as well as those dermatologic conditions that are life-threatening.
-The student will participate in outpatient care in the Barnes-Jewish Hospital and affiliated clinics.
+The student will participate in outpatient care in the Barnes-Jewish Hospital, VA, and affiliated clinics.
 Students will attend all clinical teaching rounds and conferences in addition to the basic science and cutaneous histopathology conferences.

 M25 Medicine 831 Pediatric Dermatology

 This clinical rotation will be available to students interested in dermatology, pediatrics or both.
 Students will follow the dermatology rotation (M25 830) with an emphasis on pediatric dermatology by attending pediatric dermatology clinics, seeing consults, etc.